vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 As of 2025-07-05, it seems that I can now consistently manage over 3 minutes, though more tries are needed to paint a clearer picture.

+On 2025-11-11, I decided to increase the threshold to 4 minutes.
+There had been just one intervening execution since the last threshold update (at 250 seconds) but on the whole I feel like pushing this up is helpful for improving toe strength and stamina.